rtreacy87/text-summary-agent/wiki/00-Introduction.md

 ## What You'll Build

 You'll build a text summarizer agent that can:
-- Process various types of text content (articles, code, conversations)
+- Process various types of content including text (articles, code, conversations) and visual elements (images, figures, charts)
+- Extract and analyze information from both textual and visual sources
-- Generate concise, accurate summaries
+- Generate concise, accurate summaries that incorporate key information from all content types
 - Customize summaries based on user preferences
 - Iteratively refine summaries for improved quality